Shayetet 15: Operation Spring of Youth

-The squadron participated in the 1973 Israeli raid in Lebanon with two patrol boats of the squadron acting as a reserve along with Shayetet 3 vessels to pick up the raiding team after completion of the operation as well as to provide cover to the raiding party.
+The squadron participated in the 1973 Israeli raid in Lebanon with two patrol boats of the squadron acting as a reserve, along with Shayetet 3 vessels, to pick up the raiding team after completion of the operation as well as to provide cover to the raiding party.

 Yom Kippur War

-By October 1973, the unit's staff numbered 4 Dvor boats, and in addition to the unit's regular forces, the ships' crews were reinforced with reservists.
+By October 1973, the unit numbered 4 Dvor boats; and, in addition to the unit's regular forces, the ships' crews were reinforced with reservists.
 So, it was combat ready and participated in the Yom Kippur War.

 Battles of Fort Budapest

-The squad took part in the Second Battle of Fort Budapest to evacuate the wounded till the siege was lifted by a ground reinforcement.
+The squadron took part in the Second Battle of Fort Budapest to evacuate the wounded until the siege was lifted by reinforcements on the ground.

 Rescue of INS Hanit

-After the Battle of Latakia, a Sa'ar 3 vessel of Shayetet 3 INS Hanit got struck ashore, so the Squadron vessels were dispatched to rescue the vessel and its personnel, ultimately the mission was a success and it was towed to Haifa Shipyard for repairs and was returned to service.
+After the Battle of Latakia, a Sa'ar 3 vessel of Shayetet 3, INS Hanit, got struck ashore, so the squadron vessels were dispatched to rescue the vessel and its personnel.
+Ultimately the mission was a success, and Hanit was towed to Haifa Shipyard for repairs and was returned to service.

 Operation Lady

-The squadron participated in the Operation Lady.
-On October 16, 1973, a group of Shayetet 11 vessels led the Shayetet 13 to attack Port Said.
+The squadron participated in Operation Lady.
+On 16 October 1973, a group of Shayetet 11 vessels led Shayetet 13 to attack Port Said.
 The strike group was guarded and reinforced by the squadron vessels.
 The operation was carried out successfully and multiple Egyptian vessels were damaged or destroyed.

 Renaming

-With the increase in the number of bees, squadron 913 was renamed as squadron 916 in October 1975.
+With the increase in the number of Bees, squadron 913 was renamed as squadron 916 in October 1975.
 At its establishment, the fleet numbered 7 patrol boats.

 Egypt-Israel peace agreement

-Following the Egypt-Israel peace treaty, the IDF withdrew from the Sinai Peninsula, greatly reducing the patrol sector from Suez to Rafah Its purpose shifted from patrolling against the Egyptians to against militant infiltrations (such as Coastal Road massacre).
+Following the Egypt-Israel peace treaty, the IDF withdrew from the Sinai Peninsula, moving the southern point of the unit's patrol sector from Suez to Rafah, and shifting its main purpose from patrolling against the Egyptians to guarding against militant infiltrations (such as Coastal Road massacre).

 1982 Lebanon War

 The flotilla participated in the 1982 Lebanon War.
-On 6 June 1982, Israeli forces under direction of Defense Minister Ariel Sharon launched a three-pronged invasion of southern Lebanon in "Operation Peace for Galilee".
+On 6 June 1982, Israeli forces under the direction of Defense Minister Ariel Sharon launched a three-pronged invasion of southern Lebanon in "Operation Peace for Galilee".
 The squadron vessels from Ashdod Naval Base traversed towards the Lebanese coast north of Sidon.
 Israel's publicly stated objective was to push PLO forces back 40 km to the north.
 An Israeli amphibious operation was conducted north of Sidon.
-Two groups of commandos from the Shayetet 13 naval commando unit then came ashore to probe enemy defenses and secure the landing site,.
-They were provided cover by Squadron 916 as Squadron 914 was tasked to deal with any probable infiltration that could happen as a result of the conflict.
+Two groups of commandos from the Shayetet 13 naval commando unit then came ashore to probe enemy defenses and secure the landing site.
+They were provided cover by Squadron 916, as Squadron 914 was tasked to deal with any probable infiltration that could happen as a result of the conflict.

-Patrols along with 914 Squadron
+Patrols with 914 Squadron

-During the 1980s, the squadron was involved in patrolling operations in the Northern Arena as the southern sector was pretty secure after the Egypt-Israel peace treaty. including thwarting an infiltration attempt on April 25, 1988.
-During these operations a squadron personnel Ofer Salomon was Killed in Action on January 5, 1984.
+During the 1980s, the squadron was involved in patrolling operations in the Northern Arena as the southern sector was pretty secure after the Egypt-Israel peace treaty, including thwarting an infiltration attempt on April 25, 1988.
+During these operations squadron member Ofer Salomon was Killed in Action on January 5, 1984.